Does the Supreme Court have a double standard on religion?

 (CNN)Less than a month ago, the Supreme Court ruled in favor of a Christian baker who refused to make a cake for a gay couple's wedding, saying a state commission's ruling against him was rooted in anti-religious hostility.

-On Tuesday, in upholding President Donald Trump's travel ban, five Supreme Court justices ruled that President Donald Trump's critical statements about Islam and Muslims, both as a candidate and as chief executive, don't matter.
+On Tuesday, in upholding President Donald Trump's travel ban, five Supreme Court justices ruled that his critical statements about Islam and Muslims, both as a candidate and as chief executive, don't matter.

 Outside the Supreme Court on Tuesday, protesters and members of Congress accused the justices of adopting a double standard: one set of rules for white Christians and another for Muslims and other religious minorities.